andersevenrud/xpra-html5-client/README.md

 #### Running

+First, run `uarn workspace xpra-html5-client-react build` to build the application.

-Run `yarn workspace xpra-ts-ui preview` to start a production server.
+Run `yarn workspace xpra-html5-client-react preview` to start a production server.

 To automatically connect to a target, use `http://localhost:port/?host=ws://ip:port&connect=true`.